datasquadron/datasquadron.github.io/_posts/2019-11-03-Ranking_and_Sorting.md

 title: "Ranking and Sorting in Tableau Prep"
 date: 2019-11-03
 cover: images/data_pointers_prep.png
-excerpt: "Let's solve this: Tableau Prep does not an option to rank or sort rows."
+excerpt: "Let's solve this: Tableau Prep does not have an option to rank or sort rows."
 ---
 {% youtube o7lIQqINyWY %}